SHU-red/EMP2_TouchEmulator/README.md

 - You should not modify anything in your vehicle nor influence the CAN-Bus, especially not if you are using your vehicle on public roads or areas
 - You (and noone else) are fully responsible for your actions
 - If you have questions/problems with your vehicle, please contact your dealer
-- All shown informations are gathered by
+- All shown informations are gathered by ...
-  - Trial and error search electrical wiring for CAN-Buses
+  - ... trial and error search electrical wiring for CAN-Buses
-  - Sniffing CAN and reverse engineer CAN behaviour when e.g. StSt function is toggled
+  - ... sniffing CAN and reverse engineer CAN behaviour when e.g. StSt function is toggled
 - The shown content (Pins, Colors, Positions, IDs, ...) are detemined from a Toyota Proace City, thats why you have to expect deviations to other models

----

 ## Description